mnin/Crittercism-SDK/README.md

 - Handled exception support
 - When your app crashes due to an uncaught exception, we now call your existing NSUncaughtExceptionHandler

+### Version 3.1.5 (April 1, 2012)
+- Library no longer hashes on UDID, we now send a random identifier

+### Version 3.1.4 (February 14, 2012)
+- Fixed bug with recursion error

 ### Version 3.1.3 (February 1, 2012)
 - Small Bug Fixes